Adjustable versus fixed loans

-A fixed-rate loan features the same payment amount for the entire duration of your mortgage.
-The property taxes and homeowners insurance which are almost always part of the payment will increase over time, but in general, payment amounts on fixed rate loans change little over the life of the loan.
+With a fixed-rate loan, your monthly payment never changes for the life of the mortgage.
+The longer you pay, the more of your payment goes toward principal.
+The property tax and homeowners insurance will increase over time, but in general, payment amounts on fixed rate loans change little over the life of the loan.

-Early in a fixed-rate loan, a large percentage of your payment goes toward interest, and a significantly smaller part toward principal.
-As you pay on the loan, more of your payment goes toward principal.
+Early in a fixed-rate loan, a large percentage of your payment pays interest, and a significantly smaller percentage toward principal.
+The amount paid toward principal goes up slowly each month.

 Have questions about mortgage loans?
 Call us at (877) 226-8191.
 We answer questions about different types of loans every day.